mildsunrise/cffi-mkstub/README.md

 </details>

 > [!IMPORTANT]
 > Although we try to use documented cffi APIs whenever possible, their current introspection APIs are simply not enough.
 We have an [open PR][cffi-introspection-apis] that implements more APIs. **This project needs cffi to have that patch applied to run.** Note that the patch is only needed to run the type stub generator; your project can then use the generated type stubs with a vanilla version of cffi, as the (non-introspection) APIs remain unchanged.
+There's also no need for the cffi module to have been built with a patched cffi.

 A simple CLI interface is provided which should be enough for most users; run it passing `-m` and the name of the module to import: